History of Christianity I - 3.00 Hours

 Christology - 3.00 Hours

-NOTE: Postgraduate ThM seminars are available to MDiv/MA students in their second and thrid years (minimum of 35 earned credit hours) with permission of the academic dean.
+NOTE: Postgraduate ThM seminars are available to MDiv/MA students in their second and third years (minimum of 35 earned credit hours) with permission of the academic dean.

 ST7610-O1 - Residential